LorienLV/_PAPER_newtons-method-revisited-how-accurate-do-we-have-to-be/README.md

 ## Run Accuracy Simulation

 The accuracy simulations will produce three files: `newton.txt`, `quasi.txt`, and `forsgren.txt`.
-These files will contain the accuracy results of Newton's, Quasi-Newton's, and Frogren's methods, respectively.
+These files will contain the accuracy results of Newton's, Quasi-Newton's, and Forsgren's methods, respectively.

 The files contain seven columns and one line per time-step and constraint-algorithm iteration.
 Description of the columns: